DevGrow/devgrow.github.io/_posts/2010-11-19-sharebar-v1-1-3-released-almost-10000-downloads.markdown

 - WordPress
 ---

 I've just updated Sharebar to version 1.1.3, which adds support for disabling the Sharebar widget on individual posts and pages.
-After you update the plugin, a new option panel should appear in your post and page editing screens at the bottom of the right sidebar - just check that option to disable Sharebar for that post!<!-- more -->
+After you update the plugin, a new option panel should appear in your post and page editing screens at the bottom of the right sidebar - just check that option to disable Sharebar for that post!